Tearwork/portfolio/_posts/2016-11-26-magna-primis-lobortis-sed-ullamcorper.md

 ---
 layout: post
-title: From digging to data
+title: About me
-description: Where it all began and how I got here, also known as how an archaeologist stepped into data science.
+description: From digging to data, also known as how an archaeologist stepped into data science.
 image: pic03.jpg
 ---